 - Increased volume in spine may cause a “crowding” of tissues, increasing pain response

 Similar poorer outcomes with the use of steroid injections have been seen in patients with lateral epidcondylitis, also known as “tennis elbow.”

 Further studies are necessary to determine effectiveness and safety of ESI use.

 Please consult with your physician about the risks and benefits of any treatment.
 When considering treatment for myself or my patients, I always ask, ”What is the risk of waiting and allowing time to heal?”.
-If you are unsure about what type of treatment to pursue there are plenty of physical therapists and physicians to provide initial consultations or second opinions in the greater Paramus, Ridgewood and Bergen County area.
+If you are unsure about what type of treatment to pursue there are plenty of physical therapists and physicians to provide initial consultations or second opinions in the greater Wyckoff, Ridgewood and Bergen County area.

-	Apex Orthopedic Rehabilitation located in the Gabriel Realty Building at One East Ridgewood Avenue in Paramus, NJ provides orthopedic and sports physical therapy services for the greater Ridgewood, Paramus, Oradell, River Edge, Westwood, Ho-ho-kus and Bergen County region.
+Apex Orthopedic Rehabilitation located in the Gabriel Realty Building at One East Ridgewood Avenue in Wyckoff, NJ provides orthopedic and sports physical therapy services for the greater Ridgewood, Wyckoff, Oradell, River Edge, Westwood, Ho-ho-kus and Bergen County region.
 This blog is intended for informational purposes only and should not be used for diagnostic or prescriptive purposes.
 The views expressed here are the author’s views and should be taken as suggestions.
 Always consult your physician or healthcare practitioner before engaging in a orthopedic, cardiovascular or sports physical therapy rehabilitation program.